tarfin-labs/tax-identification-number/README.md

 ![GitHub Actions](https://github.com/tarfin-labs/vkn-validation/actions/workflows/main.yml/badge.svg)

 ## Introduction
-With this package you can get tax offices by city plates and validate tax numbers on GIB.
+With this package you can get tax offices by city plates and validate tax numbers on GIB (Gelir İdaresi Başkanlığı).

 > This package requires PHP `7.4` or higher.